Enrollment & Fees

 Yes, we award more than $200,000 in tuition assistance each year.
 The information necessary to apply for financial aid is available on our Tuition & Financial Policy form.

 Yes, formal assessment is required.
 All students entering kindergarten through 8th grade are required to take a formal intake test, and may be required for high school applicants as well.
 Testing assesses mathematical thinking, reading fluency and comprehension, spelling proficiency, and general composition skills.
 Assessment is one of the ways we become better acquainted with your child and learn how best to provide a nurturing environment for his or her academic experiences.

 Prospective students entering 7th through 12th grades may be required to complete an entrance exam if there are concerns about academic proficiency based on report cards and transcripts, written component of the enrollment application, or interviews questions.

 Heritage Christian Academy partners with parents in the education and spiritual discipleship of their children.
 To make that endeavor successful, we believe it works best when both parents are Christians.
 Our desire is simply to foster the best environment for the instruction of God’s children at school and at home.

 All teachers are required to have a bachelor’s degree and maintain ACSI teacher certification.
-Our faculty and staff have collectively earned 51 degrees from more than 40 colleges and universities.
+Our faculty and staff have collectively earned over 50 degrees from more than 40 colleges and universities.
 Turnover is low; we average about one new teacher per year.
 Each one is devoted to serving as “living curriculum” influencing students on a daily basis.